Progressive Binarization with Semi-Structured Pruning for LLMs: Experiments

-\textbf{Baselines.$\quad$} We mainly compare our PBS$^2$P with STBLLM~\cite{dong2024stbllm}, a structural binary PTQ framework designed for compressing LLMs to precisions lower than 1-bit.
-We implement PBS$^2$P with a block size set to 128.
-We compare the results of PBS$^2$P with STBLLM under the same $N$:$M$ settings (\textit{e.g.}, 4:8, 5:8, 6:8).
-Previous low-bit methods like ARB-LLM~\cite{li2024arb}, BiLLM~\cite{huang2024billm}, GTPQ~\citep{frantar2022gptq} and vanilla RTN are also selected for comparison.
+\textbf{Baselines.$\quad$} We mainly compare our PBS$^2$P with STBLLM~\citep{dong2024stbllm}, a structural binary PTQ framework designed for compressing LLMs to precisions lower than 1-bit.
+We compare the results of PBS$^2$P with STBLLM under the same $N$:$M$ sparsity settings (\textit{e.g.}, 4:8, 5:8, 6:8).
+Previous low-bit methods like ARB-LLM~\citep{li2024arb}, BiLLM~\citep{huang2024billm}, GTPQ~\citep{frantar2022gptq}, and vanilla RTN are also selected as baselines for comparison.